NBAlexis/CudaLatticeGauge/README.md

 lattice gauge simulation with CUDA

-Only support SM60+ (most part support SM35+, but for atomic add double is supported only in SM60)

 Testing on GTX-1060 (6G)

 Using GMRES with 10 orthrognal basis, maximum supported (32 x 32 x 32 x 16)